Marriages, civil unions and de facto relationships

 Civil Union Act 2004, ss 7–9

-First, you’ll need to submit a “Notice of Intended Civil Union” with the registrar.
-You can download a copy of this if you go to www.govt.nz and search “Get a civil union licence”.
+First, you’ll need to submit a “Notice of Intended Civil Union” with the Registrar.
+You can find this form online, here (or go to govt.nz and search “Get a civil union licence”).
 The notice includes a statutory declaration, which one of you will have to sign in front of a Registrar of Civil Unions at a Births, Deaths and Marriages office.
 A list of locations to sign the form is included at the end of the form.

 You’ll also have to pay a fee.
 You will be given information about how to post your payment to the Births, Deaths and Marriages office in Wellington on the form.

-You will be sent a civil union licence and two copies of the “Copy of particulars of civil union”, a form with all the details of the people getting the civil union.
-Give all 3 of these documents to your celebrant before your ceremony.
+You will be sent a civil union licence and two copies of the “Copy of particulars of civil union,” a form with all the details of the people getting the civil union.
+Give all three of these documents to your celebrant before your ceremony.

 The civil union ceremony

-You have to have the ceremony within three months after you get the civil union licence.
+You have to have the ceremony within three months of receiving the civil union licence.
 The ceremony can be carried out by a Registrar of Civil Unions at a Registry Office during ordinary business hours, or by an approved civil union celebrant at some other place, at any time or day of the week.
-You can search for a civil union celebrant at www.celebrants.dia.govt.nz.
+You can search for a civil union celebrant at celebrants.dia.govt.nz.

 How does a civil union formally end?

-A civil union formally comes to an end when the Family Court issues a Dissolution (divorce) Order, the same as with a marriage (see “Divorce: Getting a “Dissolution” Order” in this chapter).
+A civil union formally comes to an end when the Family Court issues a divorce (Dissolution Order), the same as with a marriage (see: “Divorce: Getting a “Dissolution” Order”).

 Changing a civil union into a marriage